genepi/cloudgene/docs/daemon/customization.md

 ### Link to external websites

 It is also possible to create navigation items that open a website on a different server.
-For this, you have to set the *link* property to url starting with **http://**.
+For this, you have to set the *link* property to  a URL starting with **http://**.
 For example:

 ```yaml
 navigation: